JerryTomP/LearningBasics/README.md

 # LearningBasics
-This is a Repo Created to understand and learn Kotlin and Usage of GIT
+This is a Repo Created to understand and learn Scala and Usage of GIT

 Created a Branch to Track the changes via Pull Requests